-Hemorrhoids are a common condition, affecting more than 3 million people each year.
+Hemorrhoids are a common condition in Los Angeles patients, affecting more than 3 million people each year.
 Dr. Murrell specializes in hemorrhoid treatment of all kinds for every level of severity of the condition.
 But it is important for you to learn how to prevent hemorrhoids in the first place.

 What are Hemorrhoids?